robk-dev/fib-fizz-buzz/README.md

 * Implemented using doubly linked list though singly linked one would've worked as well
 * Linked list can be slower due to dynamically allocating each next node in different places in memory and having worse cache performance
-* Best time complexity solution, i.e. O(1) or O(log(n)) would involve precomputing all the combinations for the set of all numbers up to infinity for each possible prev_numbers value, i.e. O(n!*prev_numbers!)
+* Best time complexity solution, i.e. O(1) or O(log(n)) would involve precomputing all the combinations for the set of all numbers up to infinity for each possible prev_numbers value, i.e. O(n!*prev_numbers!) or some reasonable MAX_INTEGER

 ### Further work

-* adding limits for up to BigInt(Number.MAX_SAFE_INTEGER) might be a good idea or forcing 32 bit math for faster addition
+* adding limits for up to BigInt(Number.MAX_SAFE_INTEGER) might be a good idea or forcing 32 bit ints for faster math